 You can pour muriatic acid straight into the pool if you are in a hurry, but it is easier to handle if you dilute it first.
 Besides, it becomes less dangerous if it splashes around.

 The right ratio of this acid to water should be 10:1.
 Thus, add the right amount of acid into a bucket and then stir it with a wooden or plastic stick.

 Now you can pour the solution to the pool.

 A Side Note: Always add acid to the water, not water to the acid.

 Dry Acid vs. Muriatic Acid: Which One to Use?

-You can either use dry acid or muriatic acid to lower the pH of your swimming pool and the alkalinity level.
+You can either use dry acid or muriatic acid to lower the pH of your above ground swimming pool and the alkalinity level.
 However, some people use dry acid because it is easier to add to the pool and is less corrosive – it won’t damage pool surfaces or burn them in case it is spilled accidentally.